amitkumar-a4/flask-url-shortener/README.md

 ##  Decision:

-Even if it is a common problem nowadays, there are plenty of ways to solve it.
+There are plenty of ways to solve it.
 IMO, there is no perfect solution.
 Of course there can be a lot of improvements and workarounds in all of the approaches mentioned.

 I am sure it's good to think about scaling issues, and think of a distributed system at the beginning.
 Maybe using tools like Zookeper, or Redis for manage auto-increments.
 Thinking about caching for a better performance.
 Purging the DB data.
 Randomizing the alphabet on base62 encoding...
 But for this exercise it seems to me like an overkill.

-At this moment I will choose approach #2.
-IMO, it will perform better than the #3rd approach, i better SELECT + INSERT something on a DB than INSERT + UPDATE.
+At this moment I will choose idea #2.
+IMO, it will perform better than the #idea 3, i better SELECT + INSERT something on a DB than INSERT + UPDATE.

 As we will use base62, and we don't have a strict constrain on url length it will generate more than 56 billion urls of length up to 6.
 If we hit that limit, we can continue generating larger urls.
 For urls of length 7 we can have more than 3 trillion (62^7) unique urls.